vitormarcelino/square-of-squares-challenge/README.md

 cp docker.env .env
 docker-compose up -d
 ```

+## Live Demo
+You can try a live demo [here](http://square-of-squares.vitormarcelino.com.br/dashboard)

 ## Requests
 The insomnia-workspace.json file can be imported with all the requisitions for the api.
 Alternatively we have the requests in CURL: